NenadWritesDocs/docosaurus_nenad/my-website/docs/Portfolio/Onboarding guide for backend developers.md

 # Onboarding guide for backend developers

 Welcome to the team!
-In order to get started efficiently, please follow the steps outlined below to set up your local development environment.
+To get started, please follow the steps outlined below to set up your local development environment.

 ## Tools and files required